 Then between 1815 and 1845, as many as 1 million Irish immigrants came to ‘Amerikay,’ looking for opportunity.

-Today Irish-Americans are concentrated in the Northeast, where one in five New Englanders claims Irish ancestry.
-Boston is the most Irish city in the country, and nearly half the residents of Scituate, Mass., along Boston’s South Shore, are of Irish descent.
+Today Irish-Americans concentrate in the Northeast, where one in five New Englanders claims Irish ancestry.
+Boston is the most Irish city in the country.
+Nearly half the residents of Scituate, Mass., along Boston’s South Shore, are of Irish descent.

 Here, then, are six Irish landmarks, one for each New England state.
 If you know of an interesting Irish landmark, please note it in the comments section.

-Before England destroyed her merchant marine, Ireland traded with the American colonies as early as the 1630s.
-Irish fishermen from Galway and Waterford were known to have settled the Isles of Shoals, an archipelago of tiny islands nine miles from the coast of Maine and New Hampshire.
+Before England destroyed Ireland’s merchant marine, Irish merchants traded with the American colonies as early as the 1630s.
+Irish fishermen from Galway and Waterford settled the Isles of Shoals, an archipelago of tiny islands nine miles from the Maine and New Hampshire coast.

-By 1653 there was a permanent settlement on the Isles of Shoals, a thriving entropot where fish was caught, salted and sold on the world market.
+By 1653 Europeans built a permanent settlement on the Isles of Shoals, a thriving entrepot where they caught fish, salted it and sold it on the world market.
 Fishermen named Kelley, Haley and McKenna lived on the islands with their families.

 By 1645 as many as 600 residents lived on Hog (now Appledore) and Smuttynose Islands in Maine.
 When Massachusetts annexed Maine and tried to tax the Shoalers, most of them floated their homes over to Star Island in New Hampshire.

 “For many years the Islands were a little kingdom and government of themselves and had a constantly increasing prosperity,” according to Michael J. O’Brien in the Journal of the American Irish Historical Society.
 They were a hard-drinking lot, and John Winthrop took a dim view of them.